0xelsherif/0xelsherif/README.md

 I'm a passionate and seasoned Senior Software Engineer with over 7 years of hands-on experience in the field.
 My relentless curiosity for technology is coupled with a proven track record of consistently delivering high-quality software solutions.
 I specialize in PHP, JavaScript, Python, Laravel, and Node.js, bringing a diverse skill set to every project.

-*   🌍  I'm based in Cairo, Egypt
+*   🌍  I'm based in Cairo, Egypt.
-*   ⚡  Developing a full-stack Laravel application with more than 7 years
+*   ⚡  Developing a full-stack Laravel application with more than 7 years.
-*   🧠  I'm learning Node JS and Express JS
+*   🧠  I'm learning Node JS and Express JS.
 ### 🚀 What I Do:

 - **Full-Stack Mastery:** I bring a comprehensive skill set that spans both front-end and back-end development.
 From crafting seamless user interfaces to architecting scalable and robust server-side systems, I thrive in creating end-to-end solutions that meet the highest standards of performance and user experience.